crnormand/gurps/README.md

     extremities.
     - Multiple small tweaks to the UI.
     - System setting to ignore 'name' attribute during import
+    - More flexible parsing for stat block attacks

 ### History
 - 0.8.3